Areaoffun/WSAGApp_PowershellScript/README.md

 Put them beside the ps1 file.
 Then edit the variable `$skipDownload = $false` to `$true`.

 ## Install
-`cd` to the folder contains the script,and run it with the **new** Powershell.
+`cd` to the folder contains the script,and run it with the **new** Powershell and admin privilege.
 It will download necessary files and install automatically.
 Meanwhile you will be asked for your WSL password.

 If you are stuck at `Waiting for WSL`, you can run `wsl --shutdown` to terminate WSL and retry.